prokvk/knapp/README.md

   },
   testRequest: {
     importantField: 'test'
-  }
-};
+  },
+  testExpectedResponseCode: 500,
+  testResponseSuffix: 'Expected 500 error for invalid token' };
 ```

 The `inSchema` key, if provided, is used for automatic request validation.
-The `outSchema` and `testRequest` are used by documentation generator and automated tests.
+The `outSchema`, `testRequest`, `testExpectedResponseCode` and `testResponseSuffix` are used by documentation generator and automated tests.

 Documentation generator and automated tests are currently de facto designed to work with [nodestack](https://github.com/prokvk/node-stack).
 They are not prepared to work out of the box.